DIY hydro dipping concrete planters is a great way to decorate your planters- and AMAZINGLY fun!

 I had first seen someone dip a guitar into resin using this same hydro dipping technique.

 I didn’t know at the time that this hydro dipping technique could be done using acrylic paint.
+Now I’ve done this two other times, once with glass vases and another with wine bottles with a cool metallic gold effect.

 The first time I saw this application done with planters, was through my friend Jen Hart, who makes and sells beautiful concrete planters.